 Student Organization FAQs

-Upperclass students who are eligible for EV funding must complete the 2019-2020 application on AnchorLink between August 23rd and September 13th, 2019 at 11:55 pm.
-First-Year and Transfer students must complete the application between September 30th and October 18th, 2019.
+All rising sophomores, juniors, and seniors who are eligible for EV funding must complete the 2022-2023 application on AnchorLink between April 1st and April 30th, 2022 at 11:45 pm.
 After the application closes, it will not reopen until the next academic year.
 Students may apply for funding for up to three organizations that they are involved in or plan to be involved in.

 Yes.
 Athletes that qualify for financial aid are eligible to receive funding, even if they are on scholarship.